A Man Who Sent Daesh Execution Videos To A Friend Has Been Jailed For More Than Three-and-a-half Years, Following A Proactive Investigation By The Met’s Counter Terrorism Command – UKNIP

 He was due to board an outbound flight to Cologne, Germany.
-His mobile phone was seized and examined, and imagery which was indicative of an extremist mindset was found.
+His mobile phone was seized and examined, and imagery that was indicative of an extremist mindset was found.

 He was subsequently arrested on suspicion of terrorism offences.
 Appearing at Woolwich Crown Court on Tuesday, 7 September, he was jailed for three years and eight months.